 The good news, you are not alone in this predicament.
 Most employees check their inboxes at least 11 times a day and some of them check it even more.
-The bad news, this is a distracting time-suck of a habit that offers nothing by way of productivity.
+The bad news is this is a distracting time-suck of a habit that offers nothing by way of productivity.

 Yes, this is a basic tip.
-But if you havent done it as yet, do it now!
-Gmail allows you to sort you email into filters that act like sorting trays.
-Use that facility to filter your email into labels like important, promotional, social etc. Once you drop an email into a label, all emails from that ID will automatically come to that filter.
-That way, you don’t need to be bombarded with multiple emails at the same time that clog your inbox.
+But if you haven’t done it as yet, do it now!
+Gmail allows you to sort your email into filters that act like sorting trays.
+Use that facility to filter your email into labels like important, promotional, social, etc. Once you drop an email into a label, all emails from that ID will automatically come to that filter.
+That way, you don’t need to be bombarded with multiple emails at the same time that clogs your inbox.
 And you will be able to sort the wheat from the chaff.

 Set Up Email Slots

 This is where you have to be firm with yourself.
 Give yourself certain time slots during the day where you check and respond to emails promptly.
 The idea is to check your email 4 to 5 times a day only, as opposed to 11 times or more.

 While all emails are not important, in the same manner, all emails are not unimportant either.
 You get to decide which email is important and which is not.
 Emails from colleagues, consumers etc probably have their own hierarchy of urgency.
 So attend to those emails accordingly.
 You don’t have to clear out your inbox at one go.
 But what you do need to is attack that inbox in stages.
 Deal with your important mails first, and leave the other mails for later one, when you need a breather from work.